 In the age of automation and technology, software is being leveraged and embraced more and more in routine tasks.
 However, regardless of the use a particular software has, there are two main types: open source and closed source.

-Closed-source software is the one that keeps the source code encrypted and safe.
+Closed-source software keeps the source code encrypted and safe.
 Users cannot modify, copy, or delete code sections without consequences, ranging from canceling the warranty to legal repercussions.

-On the other hand, open source software is the one that is the opposite.
-It enables the users to modify, delete, or copy code sections at their discretion.
-Furthermore, the user can use functions on their program without any repercussions.
+On the other hand, open-source software is the opposite.
+It enables users to modify, delete, or copy code sections at their discretion.
+Furthermore, the user can use functions in their program without any repercussions.

-Overall, if you want flexibility, scalability, and minimal costs, open-source software projects are an excellent place to start your cybersecurity journey.
-However, it can be challenging to select technology that is well-suited to your wants and needs.
+Overall, open-source software projects are an excellent place to start your cybersecurity journey if you want flexibility, scalability, and minimal costs.
+However, selecting technology that is well-suited to your wants and needs can be challenging.

 Wrapping Up